 Stopping Place for Kings & Queens

-Finchampstead's fine parish church is largely of 12th century date and still retains a number of interesting Norman features: a pillar piscina, a font, and an apse, unusual for Berkshire.
-The site is somewhat older, however, for the building sits on a prominent hill within what has always been thought to be a Roman earthwork of some kind.
+Finchampstead's parish church is largely of the 12th century and has an Anglo-Saxon font inside, but the site is older still.
+The building stands on a prominent hill within what is usually considered to be a Roman earthwork of some kind.
 It is probably the enclosure of a Roman temple which was later taken over for Christian use.
-It stands in an ideal position, just off the Devil's Highway running between London & Silchester - a mile stone for which was discovered in 'Six Acres' field in 1841.
-Alongside is the Queen's Oak, the only inn of this name in the country.
-Stories of Roman remains beneath its floors have led to its claim of being the oldest pub in the country.
-It could well stand on the site of a Roman hostelry set up to service pagan pilgrims.
-A Roman building & enclosure, west of the church, may also be associated with the temple complex.
-One legend says that the Emperor Magnus Maximus stopped in Finchampstead on his way to London and thus to the continent to claim his throne in AD 383.
-He was a Spaniard by birth, but became commander of the Roman army in Britain where he married a local girl and settled down, prior to being elected Emperor by his troops.
+It stands in an ideal position, just off the Devil's Highway running between Roman London and Silchester.
+Small stretches of this old Roman road survive as modern highways, notably along Roman Ride.
+Alongside the church is the Queen's Oak, the only inn of this name in the country.
+Stories of Roman remains beneath its floors have led to a claim of being the oldest pub in the country.
+Roman aisled buildings nearby are known from aerial photographs.
+Both may have been associated with the temple complex.

-Prince Arthur is supposed to have been hunting on the Ridges, at Finchampstead, with his father, King Henry VII, when he heard of the arrival, in England, of his fiancée, Catherine of Aragon.
+Prince Arthur is supposed to have been hunting on the Ridges at Finchampstead with his father, King Henry VII, when he heard of the arrival in England of his fiancée, Princess Catherine of Aragon.
 They immediately rode out to meet her, but found their way barred by a party of Spanish cavaliers who insisted that, according to Spanish tradition, the Prince could not look upon his bride until after they were married.
-The King would have none of this, rode on to Dogmersfield Park (Hampshire), where the lady was staying, and arranged for her coach to ride along the Ridges, where Catherine raised her veil for her awaiting groom.
-The marriage was thus cursed and Arthur died not long after exchanging vows.
+The King, however, rode on to Dogmersfield Park (Hampshire), where the lady was staying, and arranged for her coach to ride along the Ridges, where Catherine raised her veil for her waiting groom.
+The marriage was thus cursed for breaking this sacred convention and Arthur died not long after exchanging vows.
 A plaque in Longwater Lane now commemorates these events.

-Today the most famous feature of the Ridges is the Wellingtonia Avenue, leading to Wellington College in Crowthorne.
-The superb double row of Wellingtonia trees was planted by John Walter (of Bearwood & The Times) as a monument to the 1st Duke of Wellington in 1869.
-They rival the Duke’s column at Heckfield (Hampshire) and his equestrian statue at Aldershot (Hampshire) as his most spectacular memorial.
+Today the most famous feature of Finchampstead Ridges is the Wellingtonia Avenue, leading to Wellington College in Crowthorne.
+This superb double row of Wellingtonia trees was planted by John Walter III of Bearwood (and the Times Newspaper) as a monument to the 1st Duke of Wellington in 1869.